 After Assessors complete a household's CE enrollment, they add a service to indicate the household's CE status.
 Specifically, they add "Client Assessed" and "Active - Sheltered" or "Active - Unsheltered" as a service for the household to indicate that the household was assessed through a CE enrollment.
 This service is also visible to any HMIS user.
-This documentation in HMIS is described in the forthcoming TX BoS CoC CE Data Guide.

 There are several other CE statuses that can be added to a household other than "Client Assessed".
 The TX BoS CoC uses the "Services" page in HMIS to track the progress of a household in CE.
-It is important for all Participating Agencies to update a household's CE status so that agencies can understand the household's progress in CE and the region can have an upto-date Housing Priority List.
-If the region has Participating Agencies without access to HMIS, they must establish and operate a local process for updating CE statuses for households.
+It is important for all Participating Agencies to update a household's CE status so that agencies can understand the household's progress in CE and the region can have an up- to-date Housing Priority List.
 Assessors at VSP Entry Points and the agency designated for entering information into HMIS work together to update the CE status of a household in HMIS.
 Case Conferencing can also be the ideal setting for all Participating Agencies to update the CE status of a household.